Lao Cong Fan Shu Xiang Dancong Oolong Tea

 The Dancong varieties represent an evolutionary intermediate stage of the tea tree’s spread from Yunnan into other regions of South and Central China, marking an imaginary center point between the large-leafed, up to 20 meters high Yunnanese ancient tea tree and the small-leafed tea varieties growing in the form of bushes.
 The Dancong “half-tree bushes” therefore combine features of both ends of the development line.
 Accordingly, the Dancong tea tree reaches heights of up to 6 meters, with relatively large and robust leaves.

-In the old times, Phoenix Dancong Oolong tea was a highly valued ‘tribute tea’ at the imperial court, with its best qualities worth their weight in gold.
+In the old times, Dancong Oolong tea were highly valued ‘tribute teas’ at the imperial court, with its best qualities worth their weight in gold.

 Dancong Oolong Cultivars – individual and shared features